insios/smarthost/README.md

 #### OpenDKIM configuration

-Mount `signingtable` and `keytable` files into `/etc/smarthost/opendkim` directory with a content like:
+Mount the `signingtable` and `keytable` files into the `/etc/smarthost/opendkim` directory, containing content like:

 ```config
 # signingtable file